OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 }
 ```

 As with the `PUT` method, this functionality may have access control weaknesses or other vulnerabilities.
-Additionally, applications may not performed the same level of input validation when modifying an object as they do when creating one.
+Additionally, applications may not perform the same level of input validation when modifying an object as they do when creating one.
 This could potentially allow malicious values to be injected (such as in a stored cross-site scripting attack), or could allow broken or invalid objects that may result in business logic related issues.

 ### Testing for Access Control Bypass

-If a page on the application redirects users to a login page with a `302` code when they try and access it direct, it may be possible to bypass this by making a request with a different HTTP method, such as `HEAD`, `POST` or even a made up method such as `FOO`.
+If a page on the application redirects users to a login page with a `302` code when they attempt and access it directly, it may be possible to bypass this by making a request with a different HTTP method, such as `HEAD`, `POST` or even a made up method such as `FOO`.
 If the web application responds with a `HTTP/1.1 200 OK` rather than the expected `HTTP/1.1 302 Found` then it may be possible to bypass the authentication or authorization.
 The example below shows how a `HEAD` request may result in a page setting administrative cookies, rather than redirecting the user to a login page:

 ```http
 HEAD /admin/ HTTP/1.1